 Our values reflect a core belief that integrity and ethics are both fundamental and non-negotiable elements of our business.

 Health Partners’ ‘Business Ethics and Social Impact Policy’ sets out our commitment to assess and address the risks of violations of human trafficking and the modern slavery law.
-We have introduced other policies, procedures and mandatory training for all employees that contribute to ensuring modern slavery does not occur in our business or supply chain and we expect our business partners to adopt and enforce their own policies to comply with the legislation.
+We have introduced other policies, procedures and mandatory training for all employees that contribute to ensuring modern slavery does not occur in our business or supply chain.
 Our policy includes guidance and information to enable our employees to make ethically appropriate decisions that are consistent with our values.

 We expect and encourage our employees to report any issues or concerns they may have about potential ethical or moral violations, including concerns regarding fundamental human and labour rights.

-Training in both ‘corporate social impact and responsibility’, and specifically ‘modern slavery’, forms part of every new employees’ induction and all existing staff are required to complete the training module on a regular basis too.
+Training in both ‘corporate social impact and responsibility’, and specifically ‘modern slavery’, forms part of every new employees’ induction and all existing staff are required to complete the training modules on a regular basis thereafter too.

 This statement is approved by the Board of Health Partners Group.